 Robbery with a Firearm in Florida

-The crime of Robbery with a Firearm is defined as:
+The crime of Robbery with a Firearm is a First Degree Felony punishable by up to life in prison.

 Importantly, it is not necessary that the firearm be used to effectuate the force, violence, assault, or threat; it is enough that the firearm was in the perpetrator's possession during the robbery.